 15 Tips to Keep the Men You Love Happy

 It continues to amaze me how often I’m asked by females how they can unlock the potential in their men.
 I hear it all the time, “I’m married to a good guy who just can’t seem to make it happen” or “I’m dating this wonderful man with tons of potential, but something is missing.”
 Now, I don’t claim to be a therapist or a licensed counselor.
-However, I am a dedicated student of life, and as you well know, I always have an opinion.
+However, I am a dedicated student of life and, as you well know, I always have an opinion.
 Recently, a female friend asked if I’d host a “Whining with Simon” session at a local wine bar for all her girlfriends to vent and seek advice about their men.
 I declined that particular offer out of respect for my wife of twenty-one years, but the more I thought about it, the more I felt compelled to share with you my thoughts on the many ways women can keep the men they love happy.
-Don’t worry, I will do a follow-up for men can do to keep a woman happy.
+Don’t worry; I will do a follow-up for what men can do to keep women happy.

 The suggestions below are a reflection of my discussions with more than 800 men over the last ten years.
-If you’re a woman, use these insights to help the men in your life – including your husband, significant other, sons, brothers, friends and co-workers.
+If you’re a woman, use these insights to help the men in your life – including your husband, significant other, sons, brothers, friends, and co-workers.
 Unlock their potential.
 Trust me, every man needs encouragement!

 Some of the insights suggest that you ask questions of the men in your life.
 You don’t need me to tell you that men don’t like to talk about what they think and how they feel.
 That’s why it’s crucial to build a solid relationship and authentic rapport first.
 When a man trusts that you genuinely have his best interests at heart and that you’re not going to nag at him, he’ll begin to open up to you and share his thoughts and feelings.
 (Practice, patience…it may take a while to get to that point.)
 In asking him questions, be very selective about how and when you do it.
 Don’t overwhelm him with a barrage of questions all at once.
 Drop a question or observation here and there.
 And be mindful of your choice of words and tone of voice – it’s a conversation, not an interrogation.